How to Create a Purchase Order in QuickBooks 2014

 Confirm the purchase order number.

 The purchase order number, or P.O. number, uniquely identifies the purchase order document.
-QuickBooks sequentially numbers purchase orders for you and places the appropriate number into the P.O.
+QuickBooks sequentially numbers purchase orders for you and places the appropriate number in the P.O.
 No. box.
 The guess that QuickBooks makes about the right purchase order number is usually correct.
 If it isn’t correct, you can enter a replacement number.

 Confirm the vendor and Ship To information.